gongfuPanada/xenko-samples/readme.md

-# Paradox Samples
+# Xenko Samples

-- Each sample must be a **self-contained Paradox Game Package, created with GameStudio**
+- Each sample must be a **self-contained Xenko Game Package, created with GameStudio**
 	- It means that a sample package must not reference assets/files outside its directory
 - A sample package must use a package name that is unique and can be replaced by a simple regex in files using it (.csproj, .cs ...etc.).
 For example: `SimpleAudio`
 - We are currently using the following categories as directories to group samples under a same category